Yes, America's Anchorman returns Monday for a full week of all-American excellence in broadcasting.

 They did not do that.

-That's that's historically not the case.
+That's historically not the case.

-Uh we'll we'll we'll pick it up again.
+We'll pick it up again.

-Mark Stein in for rush on the EIB network.
+Mark Stein in for us on the EIB network.

 Hey, great to be with you.

-But I believe Sherry's uh still there.
+But I believe Sherry's still there.

 Yes, sir.

-But I think they I think that that would do so much.
+I think that that would do so much.

-One where this whole situation for the problem would make Mexican and Spanish people, you know, feel better about their hope for the future and and the way they are considered the way they are treated and the way they're thought about and it would also help the Republican Party tremendously.
+One, for this whole situation for the problem, would make Mexican and Spanish people, you know, feel better about their hope for the future and the way they are considered and the way they are treated and the way they're thought about.

 Because it is a caring party.

-It's against abortion it is for life it is for the freedoms of people.
+It is for the freedoms of people.

-It is a wonderful party but in this one respar respect I feel that's just my opinion that they have a negative image instead of a positive image.
+But in this one respect, I feel, it's just my opinion, that they have a negative image instead of a positive image.

-Uh how do you feel about the uh the remark of Jorge Castaneda, the Mexican cabinet minister, who says that the US needs to accept more low skilled migrants from Central America because otherwise they're going to stay in Mexico Well I'm not gonna really get into the politics.
+How do you feel about the remark of Jorge Castaneda, the Mexican cabinet minister, who says that the U.S. needs to accept more low-skilled migrants from Central America because otherwise they're going to stay in Mexico?

-I can't walk in I'm from Canada, right?
+I'm from Canada, right?

-Well you know my family is French.
+Well, you know, my family is French.

-They're canox from Canada.
+They're Canucks from Canada.

-Yeah that's great.
+Yeah, that's great.

 That's great.